 All bequests are revocable during your life because you can change your will as often as you want.
 For your own sake, please make a will.
 For the sake of social change organizing in and around Chicago, please consider making a bequest to the Chinook Fund.

 A will is a great way to create a legacy for social justice, regardless of your income level.

 People often think of a will as a way to pass property on to family members and other loved ones.
 But you can also use your will to support organizations you love, by designating assets that will go to the organizations when you die.
 This type of gift is called a bequest.
 If you are going to receive assets from someone else (like a parent) through their will, there are also ways to designate all or part of those assets so they benefit nonprofit organizations and reduce your tax liability.

 Chinook donors have funded programs throughout Colorado’s progressive movement by making bequests in their own wills, and by using money they inherited to set up long-term funds at the foundation.

 Smaller bequests have helped Chinook Fund expand outreach efforts, increase grants and build an endowment, ensuring a vibrant future for the foundation and the progressive movement.

 Wills are just one example of a type of planned gift.
 Chinook Fund staff and advisors can help you identify planned giving vehicles that meet your philanthropic goals throughout your lifetime and beyond.
 Your options could include bequests, charitable remainder trusts and insurance policies, among others.

-For specific information about the planned giving program, please email Nora Bashir or contact her by phone at 303-455-6905.
+For specific information about the planned giving program, please reach out by email or phone at 303-455-6905.